PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/amr_phenotypes.md

 * **Download:**  Downloads the selected items (rows).
 * **Copy:** Copies the selected items to the clipboard.
 * **Genome:** Loads the Genome View Overview page for the selected genome (if only one genome selected).
 * **Antibiotic:** Loads the Antibiotic Overview for the corresponding antibiotic selected (available only if one genome/antibiotic row is selected).
 The Antibiotic Overview provides detailed information regarding the antibiotic.
-See [Antibiotics Data](../data/antibiotics.html).
+See [Antibiotics Data](https://patricbrc.org/view/DataType/AntibioticResistance).
 * **Group:** Opens a pop-up window to enable adding the selected genome/antibiotic records to an existing or new group in the private workspace.

-More details are available in the [Action Buttons](../other/action_buttons.html) user guide.
+More details are available in the [Selection Action Bar](../action_bar.html) user guide.